tarantool/metrics/doc/monitoring/api_reference.rst

 ..  image:: images/summary-buckets.png
     :align: center

-Let's note that "buckets" in histograms and "buckets" in quantiles within summaries have different meanings.
+Note that "buckets" in histograms and "buckets" in quantiles within summaries have different meanings.

 In conclusion: